 In addition to her curatorial work, Hultman has been actively engaged in cultural policy and advocacy.
 Her efforts to establish Norwegian, Nordic, and European networks for contemporary art centres underscore her dedication to strengthening the role of small and medium-sized institutions within the broader cultural landscape.

-Hultman’s career reflects a holistic approach to the arts—combining curatorial excellence with strategic leadership and a strong belief in the societal relevance of contemporary art.
+Marianne Hultman’s career reflects a holistic approach to the arts—combining curatorial excellence with strategic leadership and a strong belief in the societal relevance of contemporary art.
 Her work continues to support artists and institutions alike, contributing to a more connected and vibrant international art scene.

 With more than 20 years of experience in the art world, I bring a multidisciplinary background in art history, museum education, and curatorial studies, alongside extensive leadership experience.
 I have initiated, curated, and produced exhibitions and collaborative projects of varying scales—locally, nationally, and internationally—each shaped by a commitment to dialogue and discovery.